Post Inception Updates

 cost for families to fund this surgery and necessary rehabilitation can

-physiotherapy, other expenses that are incurred during a
+physiotherapy, therapy equipment, other expenses that are incurred during a

 one month stay in St. Louis, and for many families, the